miaskyelena/ecommerce-template/README.md

 > Connect, Create, and Commerce: A Seamless Peer-to-Peer Experience

 Provide your users with a smooth and enjoyable shopping experience.
 Our intuitive template simplifies the buying and selling process, fostering a thriving community of engaged users.
+Adapt our flexible ecommerce template to fit your specific business model.
+Whether you're a small-scale community marketplace or a large-scale peer-to-peer exchange, our scalable solution delivers the tools you need to thrive.

 ## CodePath WEB103 Final Project